-- A listing of any stocks or bonds (and where they can be found).
+- A listing of any stocks or bonds and investment accounts

 - Income tax returns, both state and federal, from the past few years.

-- Location of any outstanding or recurring bills, plus a list of any outstanding personal debts.
+- Outstanding or recurring bills, plus a list of personal debts, including credit card information.

-- Where bills and records of payment are located.
+- Where to find bills and records of payment.